 - It is the responsibility of the homeowner to clear snow around the mailbox.
 The city will not replace mailboxes or posts damaged due to the weight of the snow.

-For more information and tips, you may view the Channel 12 Community Corner news story covering Maple Grove Snow Removal.
+For more information and tips, watch the CCX Media new story about Maple Grove snow removal.

 If you have questions or concerns, please contact Public Works at 763-494-6370.